It took 9 firemen and 60 minutes to pull this drunkard out of a well

-It was a morning of drama and chaos at Bhawani Peth after an inebriated 25-year-old man jumped into a well to kill himself; when firefighters reached the spot and tried to rescue him, he refused their help.
-After almost an hour of pleading and convincing, he was pulled out and taken to the Sassoon Hospital
+Inebriated 25-yr-old jumps into well to kill himself; when firefighters reach the spot, he refuses help.
+After almost an hour of pleading and convincing, he is pulled out and taken to Pune's Sassoon Hospital

 Rahul Laxman Rajage's (25) failed suicide attempt took a dramatic turn when firemen rushed to rescue him from the well he was planning to drown himself in.